3.1Work¶

 Note that this an inner product between two vectors, resulting in a scalar .
 In other words, work is a number, not a vector.
 It has no direction.
 That is one of the advantages over force.

-Work done on mm by FF during motion from 1 to 2 over a prescribed trajectory:
+Work done on by during motion from 1 to 2 over a prescribed trajectory:

 Keep in mind: in general the work depends on the starting point 1, the end point 2 and on the trajectory.
 Different trajectories from 1 to 2 may lead to different amounts of work.